 - salt and pepper, to taste

 - Heat a drizzle of olive oil in a large skillet over medium-high heat.
 Add the chorizo and cook until dry and crisp, breaking up the chorizo with a wooden spoon as it cooks.
-This could take quite a long time.
-My meat was very oily.
-Add the white part of the green onion, tomatoes, jalapeños and pinto beans.
+Add the white part of the green onion, tomatoes, peppers and beans.
 Let the mixture simmer while you cook the noodles and cheese sauce.

-- Preheat the oven to 375 degrees F. Lightly oil an 13 x 8-inch baking dish or coat with nonstick spray.
+- Preheat the oven to 375 degrees F. Lightly grease an 13 x 8-inch baking dish or coat with nonstick spray.